Where to Celebrate Christmas in Mumbai

 This towering white church, renowned for its award-winning stained glass work, was the first Anglican one in Mumbai.
 It opened its doors on Christmas Day, 1718, for the benefit of the Britishers.
-The church celebrates its 300th anniversary in 2018 and was recently reopened after a full architectural restoration.
+The church celebrated its 300th anniversary in 2018 and recently had a full architectural restoration.

 On Christmas Eve, Carol singing starts at 9.30 p.m., followed by Mass at 10.30 p.m.